-Inside the Epic Story of Princess Diana's Wedding Dress
+The Epic Story of Princess Diana's Wedding Dress: 3 Months, 25 Feet of Train and a Major Fashion Legacy - E!
+Online

 "Hello, it's me."

 So was the greeting that couturier David Emanuel heard on the line on the day his life changed forever.
-"Hello, me," he replied, as always when he heard that voice.
+"Hello, me," he replied, as always, when he heard that voice.

-The voice on the phone belonged to the newly engaged woman who, in a few short months, would become Diana, Princess of Wales—and she was calling to ask Emanuel if he and his wife at the time, Elizabeth Emanuel, would design her wedding gown.
-Every designer in the world, let alone Britain, wanted the job, and the Emanuels may have been the only ones not to send her a portfolio for consideration.
+The voice on the phone belonged to the newly engaged woman who, in a few short months, would become Princess Diana—and she was calling to ask Emanuel if he and his wife at the time, Elizabeth Emanuel, would design her wedding gown.
+Every designer in the world, let alone England, wanted the job, and the Emanuels may have been the only ones not to send Lady Diana Spencer a portfolio for consideration.

-David Emanuel tells E!
-News that he gave the future princess a hearty yes, and then proceeded to say nothing, "absolutely nothing," to anybody about the call of a lifetime.
+David told E!
+News in an exclusive interview that he gave the future princess a hearty yes, and then proceeded to say "absolutely nothing" to anybody about the request.
 But then, he recalled, so much time passed before she rang back, he started to wonder if the call had been a prank.
 The phone "did eventually ring, thank God," he said.
-And no, Diana hadn't changed her mind.
+And the soft-spoken bride-to-be had not changed her mind.

-The call wasn't entirely out of the blue.
+Though it's not as if the call had come entirely out of the blue.
 The Emanuels had dressed two members of the royal family already, Katharine, Duchess of Kent and Princess Michael of Kent, and their first couture client was the ever chic Bianca Jagger.
 Soon enough, as Diana entered the public arena, her inner circle was helping to curate her wardrobe—make it fit for a princess, so to speak.
 The Emanuels met Diana through an editor at Vogue, and were asked to put together some "pretty" looks.

-One of those looks ended up being the hand-tinted, pale pink chiffon blouse and pink silk taffeta skirt she wore in one her official engagement photos with Prince Charles.
+One of those looks ended up being the hand-tinted, pale pink chiffon blouse and pink silk taffeta skirt she wore in one of her official engagement photos with Prince Charles.

 Another time Diana came in and asked for something "quite formal."
-Call David surprised when he turned on the TV news one night to see that she had worn the strapless black taffeta evening gown she picked out that day to her first public event with Prince Charles since getting engaged, a music recital at Goldsmiths' Hall.
+Call David surprised when he turned on the TV news one night to see that she had worn the strapless black taffeta evening gown she picked out that day to her first public event with Charles since getting engaged, a music recital at Goldsmiths' Hall.

 "The car pulled up and out she got, looking like a movie star.
-'Holy god, that's my frock!'" he recalled recognizing his handiwork, laughing.
-He and Elizabeth had also smartly made her a "quick little shawl" to wear in the car, having advised the still only 19-year-old Diana Spencer that she couldn't just show up in a strapless dress.
+'Holy god, that's my frock!'"
+David recalled recognizing his handiwork, laughing.
+He and Elizabeth had also smartly made Diana a "quick little shawl" to wear in the car, having advised the still only 19-year-old future royal that she couldn't just show up in a strapless dress.
 Her hint of cleavage caused enough of a stir on its own.

 But the critical response to the gown—glamorous, stunning, even a bit sexy—apparently helped tip the wedding cards in the Emanuels' favor.